Python Developer and Educator

 is the command that lets you create or update a Google Cloud Functionevents

-is the name of the Google Cloud Function (as defined in example source code) that will be executed - you'll also see this in the dashboard- we specify
+is the name of the Google Cloud Function (as defined in example source code) that will be executed - you'll also see this in the dashboard--trigger-http

 gcloud beta functions deploy --help